Strong, steady leadership

 Mr. Booth obtained a B.Eng. degree from the Royal Military College of Canada in 1974, and an LL.B. from Dalhousie University in 1977.
 In 2009, he obtained his ICD.D certification from the Director Education Program of the Institute of Corporate Directors.

-Dr. Routs is Lead Director for the Board of Directors of ATCO Ltd. Until his retirement in 2008, Dr. Routs was an Executive Board Member at Royal Dutch Shell plc.
-He was responsible for the global refining, chemical, marketing, trading and renewable businesses.
+Dr. Routs is Lead Director for the Board of Directors of ATCO Ltd. Until his retirement in 2008, he was an Executive Board Member at Royal Dutch Shell plc.
+Dr. Routs was responsible for the global refining, chemical, marketing, trading and renewable businesses.
 During his career, he held various senior management positions in the U.S., Canada and The Netherlands, including Chairman of Shell Canada prior to the buyout of the public shareholding by Royal Dutch Shell plc.
 Dr. Routs is also a director of ATCO Australia Pty Ltd, ATCO Structures & Logistics Ltd., and Neltume Ports S.A.

 Dr. Routs has substantial experience in the refining and chemical industry with a strong focus on operational safety and sustainable operations to reduce the industry's impact on the environment.

-Dr. Routs is an emeritus member of the International Advisory Council to the Economic Development Board of Singapore and received the Distinguished Citizen of Singapore medal.
+Dr. Routs is an emeritus member of the International Advisory Council to the Economic Development Board of Singapore and received the distinguished Friend of Singapore medal.

 Dr. Routs graduated in Chemical Engineering from the Technical University of Eindhoven in The Netherlands, where he also obtained a PhD in Technical Sciences.
 He completed the Program for Management Development at Harvard Business School in 1991.